 Mongolian vs. Modern Yurts

-There are so called modern yurts, which are produced mainly by companies in the U.S. The modern yurts take the concept of yurt structure from Mongolian yurts.
+The modern yurts, produced mainly by U.S companies, take the concept of yurt structure from Mongolian yurts.
 But they are very different from traditional Mongolian yurts in other aspects.
-They are hardly portable, use lots of synthetics, and has the feeling of “manufactured” structures.
+They are hardly portable, use lots of synthetics, and have the feeling of “manufactured” structures.

-Below we compare Mongolian and Modern yurts in some important practical aspects.
+Below we compare Mongolian and Modern yurts in some more important practical aspects.

 Insulation from Noise